 The OOF holography observations need to be processed by a special software in order to solve the under-determined problem of the power pattern, $P(u, v)$, and aperture distribution, $\underline{E_\text{a}}(x, y)$.
-This nonlinear numerical problem was approached by developing a modern and specific software for the Effelsberg telescope (which is currently being expanded for other single-dish telescopes), the \texttt{pyoof} package (Python).
-The software requires OOF holography observations as an input and returns the phase-error maps and how to apply changes in the active surface control system of the sub-reflector (actuators displacement).
+This nonlinear numerical problem was approached by developing a modern and specific software for the Effelsberg telescope (which has been now expanded for other single-dish telescopes), the \texttt{pyoof} package (Python).
+The software requires OOF holography observations as an input and returns the phase-error maps which effectively show surface deformations of the optical system.

-The Effelsberg 100-m single-dish telescope has an active surface control system equipped with \num{96} actuators in its sub-reflector, which has a diameter of \SI{6.5}{\metre}.
-Currently, the active surface control system is based on a look-up table (with corrections for the sub-reflector provided every ten degrees in elevation) generated from a mechanical structure analysis of the antenna using the Finite Element Method (FEM), i.e., a purely theoretical model \citep[see][Chapter~5]{doyle2002integrated}.
-When the telescope is observing, the necessary active surface shape is computed, interpolating between elevation in the look-up table closest to the current one.
-The current model does not include real measurements and is solely based on a model of the telescope's mechanical structure.
+The Effelsberg 100-m single-dish telescope has an active surface control system equipped with \num{96} actuators in its sub-reflector, which has a diameter of \qty{6.5}{\metre}.
+Currently, the active surface control system is based on a look-up table (with corrections for the sub-reflector provided every ten degrees in elevation) generated from a mechanical structure analysis of the antenna using the finite element method (FEM), i.e., a purely theoretical model \citep[see][Chapter~5]{doyle2002integrated}.
+When the telescope is observing, the needed active surface shape is computed by interpolating between elevation in the look-up table (elevation and actuator displacement FEM model).
+The current setup does not include real measurements and is solely based on a model of the telescope's mechanical structure.
 An improvement to this approach could be achieved by using the phase-error maps from OOF holography.
 It is possible to counteract the deformation of the primary dish by using the sub-reflector's active surface with corrections from OOF holography, and hence, increase the telescope's sensitivity.